 Let’s calculate life.
-Independent of a person’s age, everyone gets to have 24 hours in their day.
-Out of these 24 hours, we stay awake for around 14-16 (on average) and sleep for around 8-10; which means we are fully in our senses for around 60% of our life.
-From these 14-16 hours of awake-time, we spend around 8-9 on work (during a weekday) which is essentially 50-60% of the weekday awake-time.
-Work is the biggest part of our day.
+Independent of a person’s age, everyone has 24 hours in their day.
+Out of these 24 hours, we (varyingly) stay awake for around 14-18 and sleep for 6-10; which means we are fully in our senses for around 66% of our life.
+From these 14-18 hours of awake-time, we spend around 8-9 on work (during a weekday) which is essentially 50-60% of the weekday awake-time.
+Work is the biggest part of the day.
 Work is the biggest part of life.

 Let that sink in!

 The ‘happy-go-lucky’ in me has always tried to find my ‘play’ in my work.
 If I am going to be working for such a big part of my life, I would REALLY want it to be something that makes me happy.
 Something that pulls me in.
 Something that makes me forget the passage of time when I am on it.
 Something that makes me want to get up and start working.